Google Algorithm Updates You Should Know

 Though the use of social signals as a ranking factor is widely debated today, back in December 2010, both Google and Bing confirmed they used social signals from Twitter and Facebook to determine ranking.

 Universal Search was launched in May of 2007.
-Though it was not a “typical algorithm update,” it changed the traditional 10-listing SERP forever by integrating News, Video, Images, Local, and more into the search results.
+Though it does not fall under “typical algorithm updates,” it changed the traditional 10-listing SERP forever by integrating News, Video, Images, Local, and more into the search results.

 This changed the format of the SERPs and started the shift away from “ranking” and towards “visibility.”
 After all, with these other verticals included in the search results, your website listing being “#1” didn’t mean what it used to.